wp-plugins/easy-spoiler/readme.txt

 **[spoiler title="Secret location of the code"]It's in the dresser[/spoiler]**

 For a complete example and more detailed documentation, visit the plugin home page.
 If you do not understand these instructions, please ask questions in the comments section on the plugin home page.
 We will be more than happy to answer them.

+There are a lot of options including colors, controls, and animation behavior.

 Go here for up-to-date usage and examples:
 [EasySpoiler Tutorial](http://www.dyerware.com/main/products/easy-spoiler/easy-spoiler-plugin-for-wordpress.html "EasySpoiler Tutorial")